Infectious diseases and travel

 Did you know?

-People who are travelling overseas to visit friends and relatives are at a greater risk of getting severe infectious diseases compared to other travellers.
+People travelling overseas to visit family and friends are at greater risk of getting serious infectious diseases than other travellers.

-• have closer contact with the local population.
+• they have closer contact with the local community

 For more information, visit the Smart Traveller website before you travel